allcentury/being-an-engineering-leader/me_you_us.md

 --------

-The metadata section is a place for both of us to set high level goals that span many one on one's.
-The list is your chance (and mine) to add things during the week as they come up - I would order them so we spend time talking about the most meaningful things to you first.
+The metadata section is a place for both of us to set high level goals that span many 1:1's.
+The list is your chance (and mine) to add things during the week as they come up - I would prefer you order them so we spend time talking about the most meaningful things to you first.

 After we go through the list, I want to cover 2 topics that are vital to your long term success - growing yourself and your career.
 To do that, I'll ask you to come up with 3-6 month goals for personal and technical growth.